ScalesCSS/scalescss/packages/patterns-media-object/README.md

 To give all Scales classes a namespace, you will need to set this variable in a file that is imported before any scales files.
 For example:

 ```
-@import _settings.scss; // $scales-namespace is set in this file
+@import your-project/settings; // $scales-namespace is set in this file
-@import _scales-base.scss; // Imports the Scales library
+@import your-project/scales-base; // Imports the Scales library
-@import _project.scss // The rest of your project imports
+@import your-project/project // The rest of your project imports
 ```